-Motions for entry of default under Fed.
+- (1) Filing a motion for entry of default pursuant to Fed.
 R. Civ.
-P. 55(a) must be accompanied by an unsworn declaration under penalty of perjury under 28 U.S.C. § 1746 verifying: (i) proof of service; (ii) the opposing party's failure to plead or otherwise defend; (iii) if the opposing party is an individual, that the opposing party is not a minor or incompetent person; and, (iv) if the opposing party is an individual, that the opposing party is not in the military service, as required by 50 U.S.C. § 3931(b)(1).
-Evidence from the Defense Manpower Data Center, or other reliable source, confirming that the opposing party is not in the military service must be appended to the unsworn declaration.
+P. 55(a). - (2) After the Clerk enters default, filing a motion for default judgment pursuant to Fed.
+R. Civ.
+P. 55(b)(1) or 55(b)(2). - (a) Entry of Default Pursuant to Fed.
+R. Civ.
+P. 55(a).
+A motion for entry of default must be accompanied by an affidavit or unsworn declaration under penalty of perjury under 28 U.S.C. § 1746 verifying the following: - (1) Proof of service.
+Provide details on how each alleged defaulting party was served under Fed.
+R. Civ.
+P. 4, including the date of service and a citation to the record showing that a proper return of service was filed. - (2) Failure to plead or otherwise defend.
+State that the party has failed to plead or otherwise defend as required by the rules. - (3) Age and competency.
+If the party is an individual, state that the party is not a minor or incompetent person. - (4) Military status.
+If the party is an individual, confirm that the individual is not in the military service, as required by 50 U.S.C. § 3931(b)(1).
+Attach documentation from the Defense Manpower Data Center or another reliable source to support this statement.